BenjaminRocco/GA_Project_2/README.md

 Kaggle score : $23322.66654$ lowest RMSE yet proceeded with Lasso.

 In conclusion, the most superior model ended up being Lasso as it resulted in the best Kaggle submission (least RMSE).
+Each of these models were only slightly overfit.
 Please see the training log (titled `Project 2 Notes Training Log`) for more details regarding the iterative process.

 ## Use predict method for Test Data `kaggle_data`